 However dark things may seem, there’s always light at the end of the tunnel, and when we exit the tunnel, we’ll once again be able to savour everything this great planet has to offer.
+You can visit Richardsons Smoke House for the best drink and food.

 And you could do a lot worse than taking part in this race.